BOSCO-Uganda: Organizational history

 BOSCO USA was founded by Gus Zuehlke in 2007.
-Mr. Zuehlke established relationships with the Archdiocese of Gulu, including the Archbishop John Baptist Odama and Fr.
+Zuehlke established relationships with the Archdiocese of Gulu, including the Archbishop John Baptist Odama and Fr.
 Joseph Okumu, with whom he later co-founded the organization.
 In 2007, northern Uganda was benefiting from a tenuous cease fire, yet nearly 1.7 million people throughout the region remained stuck and isolated in Internally Displaced Persons (IDP) camps.

-Mr. Zuehike discussed some of the needs and challenges the archdiocese and the people were facing.
+Zuehike discussed some of the needs and challenges the archdiocese and the people were facing.
 The Archbishop's priority was to help the Acholi people of northern Uganda end the severe isolation they were experiencing in the camps.
 By connecting camp schools, community centers, parishes, and health clinics to the outside world through Internet, the Acholi people could begin to end their isolation by advocating for their own cause.